TransferWare/plsdbug/README.md

 You need the following programs:
 - automake
 - autoconf
-- libtool (on a Mac OS X glibtool)
+- libtool (on Mac OS X you need glibtool)

 Next the following command will generate the Autotools `configure` script: